-(c) Change in Corporation Tax rate
+c) Change in Corporation Tax rate

-Legislation has been passed to reduce the rate of UK tax for which deferred tax assets and liabilities are measured to 20 per cent from 1 April 2015 and this rate has, therefore, been used to calculate the potential deferred tax asset at 30 June 2015 included in note 7(b).
+UK tax legislation set the corporation tax rate at 20 per cent. from 1 April 2015 and has remain unchanged.
+This rate was therefore used to calculate the prior year potential deferred tax asset at 30 June 2015 included in note 7(b).

-8. EARNINGS PER SHARE

-Earnings per ordinary share
+8. Earnings per share